igna-s/Realtime_Avatar_AI_Companion/README.md

 Welcome to the **Interactive 3D AI Assistant**, a project that brings a conversational AI to life in a 3D environment.
 This application combines a powerful language model with a fully animated avatar, creating an engaging and interactive user experience.
 Speak to the avatar through your microphone, and it will listen, think, and respond to you using a custom-cloned voice, complete with real-time animations and 'lip-sync'.

-The entire project is designed to be **concurrent**, highly customizable, **100% free**, and runs easily in a Google Colab notebook if you don´t have a graphic card , making it accessible from any web browser without local setup.
+The entire project is designed to be **concurrent**, highly customizable, **100% free**, and runs easily in a Google Colab notebook if you don´t have a graphic card , making it accessible from any web browser without local setup..

 ---